Decommunization: Results

-Communist parties outside of Poland and the Baltic states were not outlawed and their members were not prosecuted.
+Communist parties outside of Poland, Ukraine and the Baltic states were not outlawed and their members were not prosecuted.
 Just a few places attempted to exclude even members of communist secret services from decision-making.
 In a number of countries, the communist party simply changed its name and continued to function.

 Stephen Holmes of the University of Chicago argued in 1996 that after a period of active decommunization, it was met with a near-universal failure.
 After the introduction of lustration, demand for scapegoats has become relatively low, and former communists have been elected for high governmental and other administrative positions.
 Holmes notes that the only real exception was former East Germany, where thousands of former Stasi informers have been fired from public positions.

 Holmes suggests the following reasons for the turnoff of decommunization: